CodeSimcoe/MandelbrotFx/README.md

 # Mandelbrot / Julia Set / ... explorer

 * Left click : move to pointed position
-* Mouse wheel : Zoom in / out
+* Mouse wheel : Zoom in / out (zooming can be performed relative to cursor position or current area's center)

 ## Algorithms